Participe/MVP/README.md

 Contributions
 -------------
 If you want to help our cause, we would be very glad to consider your pull requests.
-If you are interested in joining the team, please contact me at markus.roth@partici.pe
+If you are interested in joining the team, please contact me at markus.roth@participe.ch